decentral-foundation/jasonmeng.org/README.md

 ## Content Exceptions

 * No political stuff
 * Nothing about "the process".
-No coaching 😂.
-Won't share about "the grind"
+No coaching.
+Nothing about "the grind"

 ## More info